Part 3: Laws

 In 2015, the Truth and Reconciliation Commission (TRC) published several reports following its inquiries into the pervasive consequences of Canada’s system of residential schools for Indigenous people.
 The TRC issued its Calls to Action, including for governments to establish goals and report on progress to close gaps in health outcomes between Aboriginal and non-Aboriginal communities, including for indicators such as mental health and addictions.*

 One aspect of closing health outcome gaps is ensuring appropriate competencies are held by RPs interested in working with Indigenous communities, including familiarizing themselves with mental health trends that may differ from the general population to ensure appropriate care.
 For example, Call to Action #33 acknowledges Fetal Alcohol Spectrum Disorder (FASD) as a high priority health need in Indigenous Communities.
+Call to Action #22, “calls upon those who can effect change within the Canadian health-care system, to recognize the value of Aboriginal healing practices and use them in the treatment of Aboriginal patients in collaboration with Aboriginal healers and Elders where requested by Aboriginal patients.”

 In 2019, the National Inquiry into Missing and Murdered Indigenous Women and Girls issued Calls for Justice, including for governments “to ensure that equitable access to basic rights such as employment, housing, education, safety, and health care is recognized as a fundamental means of protecting Indigenous and human rights, resourced and supported as rights-based programs founded on substantive equality.”** The Calls for Justice also include cultural competency training for public servants and service providers.***